Inverse source problem for a one-dimensional time-fractional diffusion equation and unique continuation for weak solutions: Acknowledgement

 \section{Acknowledgement}

-This paper has been supported by Grant-in-Aid for Scientific Research (S) 15H05740, Japan Society for the Promotion of Science (JSPS).
+The authors thank the anonymous referees for their valuable comments.
 Z.\!
 Li is supported by National Natural Science Foundation of China (NSFC) (No.\!
 11801326).
 Y.\!
-Liu is supported by Grant-in-Aid for Early Career Scientists 20K14355, JSPS.
+Liu is supported by Grant-in-Aid for Early Career Scientists 20K14355 and 22K13954, Japan Society for the Promotion of Science (JSPS).
 M.\!
-Yamamoto is supported by Grant-in-Aid for Scientific Research (A) 20H00117, JSPS and by NSFC (Nos.\!
-11771270, 91730303), and this work was done by RUDN University Strategic Academic Leadership Program.
+Yamamoto is supported by Grant-in-Aid for Scientific Research (A) 20H00117 and Grant-in-Aid for Challenging Research (Pioneering) 21K18142, JSPS and by NSFC (Nos.\!
+11771270, 91730303).